There are three types of onions: yellow, red and white.

 Bone density in older women

-A 2009 study found that daily consumption of onions improves bone density in women who are going through or have finished menopause.
+A 2009 study in the journal Menopause found that daily consumption of onions improves bone density in women who are going through or have finished menopause.
 Women who ate onions frequently had a 20 percent lower risk of hip fracture than those who never ate onions.

 While not especially serious, eating onions can cause problems for some people.
-The fructose in onions may cause gas and bloating.
-Onions, especially if consumed raw, can worsen heartburn in people who suffer from chronic heartburn or gastric reflux disease.
+The carbohydrates in onions may cause gas and bloating, according to National Digestive Diseases Information Clearinghouse.
+Onions, especially if consumed raw, can worsen heartburn in people who suffer from chronic heartburn or gastric reflux disease, according to one 1990 study in the American Journal of Gastroenterology.

-Eating a large amount of green onions or rapidly increasing your consumption of green onions may interfere with blood thinning drugs.
+Eating a large amount of green onions or rapidly increasing your consumption of green onions may interfere with blood thinning drugs, according to the University of Georgia.
 Green onions contain a high amount of vitamin K, which can decrease blood thinner functioning.

-It is also possible to have a food intolerance or allergy to onions.
+It is also possible to have a food intolerance or an allergy to onions, but cases are rare, according to an article in the Journal of Allergy and Clinical Immunology.
 People with onion allergies may experience red, itchy eyes and rashes if an onion comes into contact with the skin.
-People with a food intolerance to onions may experience nausea, vomiting, and other gastric discomfort.
+People with an intolerance to onions may experience nausea, vomiting and other gastric discomfort.

 According to the National Onion Association: